RESOStandards/reso-certification-help/docs/recipients.md

 By default, the slider includes all fields and lookups with availability greater than zero.

-Increasing the availability threshold percentage narrows the view to only those data elements that appear more frequently (e.g., a 25% setting will display only elements populated in at least 25% of samples).
+Increasing the availability threshold percentage narrows the view to only those data elements that are populated with data more frequently (e.g., a 25% setting will display only elements populated in at least 25% of samples).

 <br />